oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-to-other-microservices/helidon-to-other-microservices.md

 When Helidon creates the RESTClient for us it will automatically create an instance of that class for us, and add it to the processing pipeline when the RESTClient code calls out to the downstream service.

 The class implementing `ClientHeadersFactory` in this case `TransferClientHeaders` will process the actual transfer of the data for us, Here is an example that just adds transfers most of the incoming headers to the outgoing ones, we are removing the `Host` header as forwarding that is regarded as a security issue by the Http processing stack.
-Also we remove the `Authorization` as we probably want Helidon to process that for us (and the `Authorization` is present it will just use what's already been provided) if  It could of course do some more sophisticated processing for us if we wanted.
+Also we remove the `Authorization` as we want Helidon to process that for us (if the `Authorization` is present it will just use what's already been provided) It could of course do some more sophisticated processing for us if we wanted.

 ```java
 @Slf4j